notaryproject/notaryproject.dev/content/en/blog/2023/announcing-major-release.md

 There are two major features which are marked as experimental but might be useful in some specific scenarios.

-- Support [signing, listing and verification with OCI image layout](https://notaryproject.dev/docs/how-to/oci-image-layout/) for signing images before they are pushed to a registry.
+- [Signing, listing and verification with OCI image layout](https://notaryproject.dev/docs/how-to/oci-image-layout/) for signing images before they are pushed to a registry.
 It enables users sign and verify artifacts stored in the local file system.
-- Support [OCI distribution referrers API](https://github.com/opencontainers/distribution-spec/blob/v1.1.0-rc2/spec.md#enabling-the-referrers-api), which allows Notation CLI to fetch a list of signatures in an efficient and clean manner.
+- [OCI distribution referrers API](https://github.com/opencontainers/distribution-spec/blob/v1.1.0-rc2/spec.md#enabling-the-referrers-api), which allows Notation CLI to fetch a list of signatures in an efficient and clean manner.

 ### Extensibility: plugin support for Notation